LouisEastt/Slave2/X_Week 10/README.md

 # Week 10

-# A New Craft System, Web Development & Book Tests
+# A New Craft System, Web Development, Poly carving & Publication Testing

 ## A New Craft System
 Taking a step back and analysing the work in relation to the original project aims, I started to think about symmetry and asymmetry in surfboard design.
 It lead me to wanting to construct a symmetrical craft system that can fit amongst the systems already constructed.